fede-alejandro/Agenda-tareas/README.md

+# First App

+##  Intro

-First bootcamp project, it is a task agenda, where you can create, modify the status and delete tasks, modify the email or password.
+This is my first project, it is a task agenda, it contains a registration page, a login page and a settings page.
+You can create, modify and delete tasks, also categorize them by their status (all, doing, done), modify the email, name and password.

-Functional Description
+## Functional Description

-Use Cases
+## Use Cases

 User

-Create a tasks
+- Create a tasks
-Update a task
+- Update a task
-Delete a task
+- Delete a task
-Change status
+- Change status
-Change password
+- Change password
-Change email
+- Change email

-Technologies
+## Technologies

-JavaScript
+- JavaScript
-React
+- React
-Tailwind
+- Tailwind